eelomar/frontend-nanodegree-arcade-game/README.md

 The player can collect the stars that appear randombly in the game to get extra score, the start oly remain visible 3 seconds so hurry up!

-I hope you enjoy the game
+I hope you enjoy the game!

+NOTE: Avoid the folder ArcadeGame, was a mistake in previous versions and I dont know how to delete from the repository.